groupdocs-redaction/GroupDocs.Redaction-Docs/python-net/developer-guide/basic-usage/metadata-redactions.md

 url: redaction/python-net/metadata-redactions
 title: Metadata redactions
 weight: 6
-description: This article shows that how C# redaction API allows you to replace or remove metadata using filters or search by regular expression.
+description: This article shows that how Python redaction API allows you to replace or remove metadata using filters or search by regular expression.
-keywords: C#, redaction, api, remove metadata
+keywords: redaction, api, remove metadata
 productName: GroupDocs.Redaction for Python via .NET
 hideChildren: False
+toc: True
 ---
 With GroupDocs.Redaction API you can apply metadata redactions for documents of different formats like PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX and others.
 See full list at [supported document formats]({{< ref "redaction/python-net/getting-started/supported-document-formats.md" >}}) article.